Anti Trafficking Safe House in Ghana

 The Victim Support and Integration Programme meets a vital need around psychological assistance for victims, we will help victims with travel costs for interviews, attending with the victim for emotional support where needed, and hampers to be made up for immediate practical support.
 Programme interventions will be tailored to the individual.

-The Emerging Voices project has taken place over the last 18 months in Accra, Ghana, exploring young people’s awareness of historical and modern slavery through creative workshops, lessons and heritage site visits.
+The Emerging Voices project has taken place over the last 18 months in Accra, Ghana, exploring young people’s awareness of historical slavery and modern day Human Trafficking through creative workshops, lessons and heritage site visits.
 Funded by the Anti-Slavery Knowledge Network, Emerging Voices gathered research and presented its findings in a final report.
 This project has ended.

 Voice of Change will be a follow up project based on the outcome of the Emerging Voices project.
-Voice of Change is designed in enhancing the impact of arts and humanities based approaches to historical and modern slavery education on Ghanaian society, economy and culture.
-A goal is the creation of an Arts and humanities informed national education framework for historical and modern slavery.
+Voice of Change is designed in enhancing the impact of arts and humanities based approaches to historical slavery and modern day Human Trafficking education on Ghanaian society, economy and culture.
+A goal is the creation of an Arts and humanities informed national education framework for historical slavery and modern day Human Trafficking.
 This framework will be for young people and adults and will be able to be used beyond the life of this project influencing and informing best practice for multiple stakeholders to use in their areas of influence.
 City Hearts Africa still has the wish to start this project and is looking for funding options.

 Partnership and the Future

-We are committed to working with existing and new partners to bring positive change, while our current work in only in Ghana we hope to work across West Africa to bring lasting change.
+City Hearts Africa is committed to working with existing and new partners to bring positive change, while we currently are only operational in Ghana, we hope to work across West Africa to bring lasting change.

 If you would like to explore helping or partnering, please contact email@example.com